tomgiova97/custom-image-shape-detector/README.md

 - threshold: The similarity threshold required for a detection

 - sigm_params: A tuple representing the parameters (center, steepness) of the modified sigmoid function, as described in the paper

+- rotations_enabled (beta): A boolean indicating if the detector should be invariant to rotation of the pixel cluster

+- reflections_enabled (beta): A boolean indicating if the detector should be invariant to vertical and horizontal reflections of the pixel cluster

+## Rotations and Reflection enabling (beta)

+This part has already been implemented but it is still in testing phase.
+To deactivate it, just set the properties "rotations_enabled" and "reflections_enabled" to "False" in the detector initialization dictionary.